Psychology Unit 2 AOS2

 RETINAL DISPARITY Binocular Depth Cues - Depth Perception

-• Occurs due to the horizontal separation of the eyes.
+• Occurs from horizontal separation of eyes.

 <p><span style="color: red;"><strong>Retinal disparity:</strong> Difference between the different retinal images received by either eye.
-Closer the object = greater disparity.&nbsp;</span></p><ul><li><p><span>Explains how an object is looked at with either eyeball at different angles - so the brain can give slightly different perspectives. </span></p></li><li><p><span>Occurs due to the horizontal separation of the eyes.</span></p></li></ul><p></p>
+Closer objects = greater disparity.&nbsp;</span></p><ul><li><p>Explains how an object is looked at with either eye at different angles - brain gives slightly different perspective.</p></li><li><p>Occurs from horizontal separation of eyes.</p></li></ul><p></p>

 49